superdangi/my_repo/README.md

 # terraform_hands_on
-Hands on performed for the HashiCorp Certified: Terraform Associate Exam
+Hands on performed for the HashiCorp Certified: Terraform Associate Exam , AWS services